 When I was little my mum gave me advice when playing with the kids in my neighbourhood: help those who are less able so they can do and enjoy the same things as you do.
 Now we just need to extend this thinking to include the whole world.
 So, basically all of us who are part of the safe world could help those who aren't there yet.
 So don't buy a new wig but donate to refugees instead.
 And... tease old wigs bigger and charge more to do drag so you can donate even more!

 African Human Rights Coalition (AHRC) needs more funds to help LGBT+ in emergency situations.
 I have been in contact with Melanie Nathan who is an Executive Director of African Human Rights Coalition. www.AfricanHRC.org and they say: "At African HRC we direct funds to most marginalized individuals directly - as and when we are able.
 We also provide USA donors with tax deduction under the law as we are a non profit project.
 We are all volunteers who take no salaries."

-Gofundme page, that gets funds to Geoffrey directly https://www.gofundme.com/we-stand-with-lgbt-refugees (organised by Wes McGaughey in San Fransisco)
+Gofundme page, that gets funds to Geoffrey https://www.gofundme.com/f/prolgbt-refugees-in-kenya (organised by Mike Levy in The USA)